Skip to main content

 Overview

-To reduce the risk that some claimants might deliberately change their earnings patterns to maximise their universal credit entitlement, surplus earnings rules were introduced so that excess earnings can be carried forward to subsequent assessment periods.
+To reduce the risk that some claimants might deliberately change their earnings patterns to maximise their universal credit entitlement, surplus earnings rules were introduced so that excess earnings can be carried forward to later assessment periods.
 These rules are very complicated and there is more detailed information about how the surplus earnings rules work on our website for advisers, Revenuebenefits.

 The surplus earnings rules do not apply unless earned income is high enough to reduce your UC award to nil plus an additional £2,500.
-This means that currently surplus earnings will only apply if you have a very large increase in income in one assessment period or if your circumstances change so that your award reduces to nil at a much lower income.
+This means that currently surplus earnings will only apply if you have a very large increase in income in one assessment period or if your circumstances change so that your award reduces to nil at a much lower income level.

 Applying the surplus earnings rules

 The surplus earnings rules are most likely to apply if you have an increase in earned income in an assessment period that reduces your universal credit award to nil and so terminates your claim.
-However, the rules can also be triggered where there is no change in income, but your circumstances change so that elements are removed from your award meaning that your same level of earnings can reduce your universal credit to nil.
+However, the rules can also be triggered where there is no change in income, but your circumstances change so that elements are removed from your award meaning that your same level of earnings reduces your universal credit to nil.

-If either of these situations applies to you and you then make a new claim for universal credit DWP will carry out a surplus earnings calculation.
+If either of these situations applies to you and you then make a new claim for universal credit, DWP will carry out a surplus earnings calculation.
 This will happen if you (or either of the claimants in a joint claim):

 • Had an award of universal credit (the old award) that terminated within the 6 months ending on the first day in respect of which the new claim is made; and